 The Basilica of St Ulrich and St Afra is in Augsburg city, one of the oldest cities under the state of Bavaria.
 It’s just an hour away from Munich city and can be counted as one of the largest of early modern German cities.
 I have been living here throughout my Europe tour and I love how the Germans have well kept their architecture and traditions and while I was on a tour around the city that’s how I stumbled across St Ulrich and Afra church.

-It was a cold winter when I arrived in Germany and from a distance the church was filled with snow around the lawn and I think it was too beautiful to look at the first sight.
+It was a cold winter when I arrived in Germany and from a distance, the church was filled with snow around the lawn and I think it was too beautiful to look at first sight.
 The first impression I had was that the church did look ancient somewhat (historical) but I never knew or heard about this church so instead of google searching, I decided to get inside and learn the history that lies behind this beautiful ‘onion dome’ historical Gothic church right in the middle of Augsburg city.

 It is learned that The treaty of the Peace of Augsburg signed in 1555 allowed the co-existence of Catholicism and Protestantism on this sacred ground.
 The foundations of the current churches are built on top of the remains of two houses of worship that may have dated back to the fifth and sixth centuries.

 Historical Background of St Ulrich & St Afra –

 - Named after the patron saints of Augsburg, St. Ulrich and St. Afra was originally a Catholic basilica of late Gothic architecture with Renaissance tower and onion dome.